Datavault-UK/automate-dv/src/dbtvault-dev/docs/links.md

 We can union the tables on that key, and create a link containing a complete record set.

-We'll need to have a [staging model](staging.md) for each of the sources involved, and provide them as a list of strings in the ```dbt_project``` file as shown below.
+We'll need to have a [staging model](staging.md) for each of the sources involved, and provide them as a list of strings in the ```dbt_project.yml``` file as shown below.

 !!! note
     If your primary key and natural key columns have different names across the different tables, they will need to be aliased to the same name in the respective staging layers via the [add_columns](macros.md#add_columns) macro.

-The link model will look exactly the same as creating a single source, the [link](macros.md#link) will handle the rest:
+The union link model will look exactly the same as creating a single source link model.
+To create a union you need to provide a list of sources rather than a single source in the metadata, the [link](macros.md#link) macro will handle the rest.

 ```dbt_project.yml```
 ```yaml hl_lines="3 4 5"